-Use the List Names command to hear all the names in the phonebook.
+the names in the phonebook.
 The system recites the phonebook entries but does not include the actual phone numbers.
 When playback of the list is complete, the system returns to the main menu.
 Playback of the list can be stopped at any time by pushing the button on the steering wheel.
-The system ends the VR session.
+The system ends the VR